 Another challenge to the assumption that consumers are rational is the anchoring effect.
-Anchoring occurs when decisions are based on an initial or a speciﬁc piece of information which distorts individual judgment.
-In the case of purchasing a new smart- phone, a consumer’s previous phone is an anchor.
+Anchoring occurs when decisions are based on an initial or a speciﬁc piece of information that distorts individual judgment.
+In the case of purchasing a new smartphone, a consumer’s previous phone is an anchor.
 Of course, an initial anchoring point can be adjusted to a new anchoring point when new information is acquired; when a consumer considers two choices and anchors on the ﬁrst choice, an introduction of a third choice can adjust their original anchor.

-The framing and anchoring effect are two examples that oppose the assumption that consumers are always rational in their decision-making.
+The framing and anchoring effects are two examples that oppose the assumption that consumers are always rational in their decision-making.
 Consumers are, in fact, subject to bounded rationality; when individuals make decisions, their rationality is always limited by the information available, the tractability of the problem, their own cognitive capacities and limitations, and the time available to make the decision (Simon, 1957).
-In other words, people have limited capacity to make rational decisions, and often seek a satisfactory solution rather than an optimal one.
+In other words, people have a limited capacity to make rational decisions and often seek a satisfactory solution rather than an optimal one.

 The reality is that for many products, consumers are often faced with too many choices.
-How many ﬂavors of yoghurt or ice cream can one choose from in a supermarket?
+How many ﬂavors of yogurt or ice cream can one choose from in a supermarket?
 A greater number of choices has actually been found to be demotivating (Iyengar & Lep- per, 2000).
-Researchers have even suggested that the proliferation of potential options in today’s markets incline consumers to “pick” or “grasp” choices rather than evaluate options and “select” choices (Schwartz, 2004).
+Researchers have even suggested that the proliferation of potential options in today’s markets inclines consumers to “pick” or “grasp” choices rather than evaluate options and “select” choices (Schwartz, 2004).
 When tired or pressed for time, we use short-cut or heuristics to make decisions rather than undertake the lengthier process